siemens/continuous-clearing/doc/UsageDoc/CA-Tool--SBOM-Vision.md

          - [ ] 	   For Debian it's not there as of now.

-2. SIT Create should read SBOM produced from SIT Scan
+2. SIT.Create should read SBOM produced from SIT.Scan
     -    Read SBOM for all the components & it's properties
     - [ ]        All component properties FLAG should be read for different use cases.
-      - [ ]      DevDependent , Intenal/external & Excluded components logic will be moved from SITScan to SITCreate.
+      - [ ]      DevDependent , Intenal/external & Excluded components logic will be moved from SIT.Scan to SIT.Create.

 3. After CATool final execution Standard SBOM should generate & send it for JFrog XRay & Siemens AG SBOM Service